RESTGroup/igor_group/src/rest_download.md

 ## 🚀 About REST

-**REST** (Rust-based Electronic Structure Theory) is the world's first electronic structure package built entirely in Rust, developed by our research group at Fudan University.
+**REST** (Rust-based Electronic Structure Theory) is the world's first electronic structure package built entirely in Rust, developed by our research group.
 This page provides containerized versions of REST for easy deployment.

 **Note**: For source code, compilation instructions, and detailed usage documentation, please visit our main repository:
 👉 **[gitee.com/restgroup](https://gitee.com/restgroup)**